ghiacciolodev/Visual-Project-Manager/README.md

 and sheds columns as it gets smaller — dates go first, because the bar next to them is drawn from exactly those two numbers.

+The picture at the top of this page is that view, zoomed to single days.
+Days, weeks and months are the three scales; the hatched tail on a bar is how far that task can slip before it moves something else, and the tasks with no tail at all are the critical path.

 ### Editing a task

 Dates, status, priority, colour, assignee and dependencies in one panel.